Anmol1109/PYTHON-Python-Functionals-Validating-Email-Addresses-With-a-Filter/README.md

-# PYTHON-Python-Functions-Validating-Email-Addresses-With-a-Filter
+# PYTHON-Python-Functionals-Validating-Email-Addresses-With-a-Filter
-- It consists of solution of hackerrank of PYTHON of Python Functions module called as Validating Email Addresses With a Filter
+- It consists of solution of hackerrank of PYTHON of Python Functionals module called as Validating Email Addresses With a Filter